-Coleen is a Canadian playwright, director and actor and Artistic Director of emerging international theatre company, Open Heart Surgery Theatre.
+Coleen is a Canadian playwright, director and actor.
 As a half Parsi-Indian and half Irish theatre maker, a lot of her work with her company engages with ideas of cross-cultural collaboration.
 She has toured work in China, UK, France, Egypt and across Canada.
 She studied at Ecole Jacques Lecoq in Paris and was part of the school’s first writer’s program where she mentored with French playwright, Michal Azama.
 She also studied at the University of Toronto (Hons BA) and Concordia University and has worked with companies such as: Theatre Smith-Gilmour, Necessary Angel, Bad New Days, Why Not Theatre and Onelight Theatre.
 She was a core member of UK based international touring theatre company, Wet Picnic, touring shows across the UK and France.
 Her play, First Draft, was performed at Hart House Theatre (Toronto), the Camden People’s Theatre (Camden Fringe) and the Mimetic Festival (The Vaults) in London, UK.
 It later toured to Cairo, Egypt (Falaki Theater) with StudioZAT and was the first Canadian-Egyptian collaboration in November 2016.
 Coleen co- translated of Pier Paolo Pasolini’s Pylade with Adam Paolozza, which was performed by the Great Jones Repertory Company at La MaMa Off-Broadway in 2015 and is currently touring across Europe.

 Coleen teaches playwriting and movement-based theatre creation in Canada, France, Egypt and the UK. .
 She is currently working on a project with Pangea Theater (Minneapolis) and Onelight (Halifax) with Afghani-Iranian women in Tehran (Osh’han).
-Her play This Is Why We Live will be touring to Poland in 2018 and will be part of the 57th season of La MaMa’s Off-Broadway season in New York City.
-She is currently developing Surrealist Women, a devised play with seven actors and writing her latest play, Meat.
+This Is Why We Live will be touring to Poland in 2018 and will be part of the 57th season of La MaMa’s Off-Broadway season in New York City.
+She is currently developing Surrealist Kitchen, a devised play inspired by painters Leonora Carrington and Remedios Varo and writing her latest play, Meat.
+She is part of Factory Theatre's Natural Resources Creation Group 2018.
 Coleen wishes she could fly.

 COMPANY MEMBER/ACTOR (CANADA)